- What is Business Aviation?

 While ADS-B is the primary surveillance system for operations over the Australian continent, secondary surveillance radar will remain the primary system used by controllers for a period of time.
 As such, the exemption would apply only to controlled terminal areas and the narrow J-curved airspace overlying the east and southeast coasts from north of Cairns to west of Adelaide.

 If adopted, CASA's Flight Standards Branch says the temporary exemption will be implemented prior to Nov.
-14, 2013 in time to allow operators to meet the four-week advance requirement before the ADS-B mandate goes into effect.
+14, 2013, in time to allow operators to meet the 14-day advance requirement before the ADS-B mandate goes into effect.